wazuh/wazuh-documentation/source/installation_guide/installing-wazuh-server/packages-installation/wazuh_server_deb.rst

 .. _wazuh_server_deb:

-Install Wazuh server with Debian packages
+Install Wazuh server with Deb packages
 ===========================================

 Adding Wazuh repositories
 -------------------------------------------

-First thing we need to do is to add the Wazuh repositories to your system.
-Also, if you prefer download the package directly, it is possible to download it from :ref:`required package <packages>`.
+The first thing you need to do is to add the Wazuh repository to your Wazuh server.
+Alternatively, if you prefer to download the wazuh-manager package directly, you can find it :ref:`here <packages>`.

 **1.** In order to perform this procedure properly, packages ``curl`` and ``apt-transport-https`` must be installed into your system.
 If they are not, install them::